 It brings us to the point of time management, we are all born equal in the sense that everybody in your class got 24 hours a day, top students in the class are usually the ones with multiple commitments on top of their academic duties.
 It’s all about planning and fitting in small tasks (writing emails etc) during your lunch break/ transport to and from school, such that you can get more done in 24 hours.
 The key here is motivation, for most students, it means some form of quick rewards such as video- gaming time, see it’s a privilege, not a kind of right.

+Why are we talking about exam on day one of the school term?
 I don’t like exams, many of you would agree.
-Having said that, exam result is an objective and measurable outcome, or Key Performance Index (KPI), and it’s a good way to see whether your learning strategies have been effective.
+Having said that, exam result is an objective and measurable outcome, or Key Performance Index (KPI), and it’s a good way to see whether you’re learning strategies have been effective.